SuboptimalEng/orbital/README.md

 - What is your refund policy?

-  - I will offer a full refund if you don't like your purchase within 14 days.
+  - I can give a full refund if you don't like your purchase (within 14 days).
 Just send me a message on Twitter [@SuboptimalEng](https://twitter.com/SuboptimalEng).

 - Want to get in touch?

   - For personal inquiries, send me a message on Twitter [@SuboptimalEng](https://www.twitter.com/SuboptimalEng).
-  - For business opportunities, send me an email at suboptimaleng at gmail dot com.
+  - For business inquiries, send me an email at suboptimaleng at gmail dot com.

 # 💻 Developer Guide